-The unique CO2 absorption and sequestration system of the Nopal Cactus achieve permanent CO2 reductions by capturing CO2 in the air and injecting it into the soil as oxalate bio-minerals.
+The unique CO2 absorption and sequestration properties of the Nopal Cactus achieves permanent CO2 reduction by capturing CO2 from the air and depositing it into the soil as oxalate bio-minerals.

 Through the process of photosynthesis, plants remove carbon dioxide from the atmosphere and use it to build all the carbon-based compounds it needs for structure and function.
 When most plants die, these carbon-based compounds break down into their constituent components with a re-release of carbon dioxide back into the atmosphere.
 This short- term cycle explain why carbon forestry is considered a temporary sequestration method.

 Nopal Cactus uses some of the carbon dioxide it removes from the atmosphere to make compounds called oxalates, which combine with calcium ions taken up from the soil by the plants roots.
 The resulting calcium oxalate takes a different path following the death of the cactus.
 Rather than degrade to its constituent components, calcium oxalate slowly transforms into solid calcium carbonate (calcite), thus essentially sequestering atmospheric carbon dioxide into the soil, which is a form of permanent sequestration.

 Through a hybridization processes with a rigorous genetic selection of more than 15 species and after more than 6 years of work in field, we have been able to increase crop production from 150 tons per hectare to 600 to 900 tons per hectare per year.
 This results in exponential carbon sequestration and subsequent carbon credits.